interep-project/contracts/README.md

 ---

-Please, visit our [documentation website](https://docs.interrep.link) for more details.
+Please, visit our [documentation website](https://docs.interep.link) for more details.

-⚠️ **Notice**: [interrep.link](https://interrep.link) and [ropsten.interrep.link](https://ropsten.interrep.link) still refer to the old MVP version of interRep.
+⚠️ **Notice**: [interrep.link](https://interrep.link) and [ropsten.interrep.link](https://ropsten.interrep.link) still refer to the old MVP version of Interep.
 They will soon be updated.
-You can find an updated version at [kovan.interrep.link](https://kovan.interrep.link) (staging env).
+You can find an updated version at [kovan.interep.link](https://kovan.interep.link) (staging env).

 ### Deployed contracts